Aishwarya-swain/genome-assembly-downloader/README.md

 - `bs4`

 ## Input Format
-genome-assembly-downloader.py: script expects each genome entry to be the full assembly name or label as provided in the NCBI FTP (e.g., GCF_004115265.2_mRhiFer1_v1.p) genome.py: script expects each genome entry to be the GCA/GCF accession IDs
+download_assemblies.py: script expects each genome entry to be the label as provided in the NCBI FTP (e.g., GCF_004115265.2_mRhiFer1_v1.p) genome_downloader.py: script expects each genome entry to be the GCA/GCF accession IDs

 ### Customizing the Downloaded File Types
 By default, the script downloads the following files for each genome: